-With kids of this age, the work you’re trying to teach is basic and should be very easy for students to pick up.
+With kids of this age, you’re trying to teach the basic aspects of ESL and should be very easy for students to pick up.
 All the information are things they should know already, you’re just providing the word in another language.
-It wont take too long to teach a child “A makes Apple” or the names of animals.
+It won’t take too long to teach a child “A makes Apple” or the names of animals.

-Without a doubt this is a huge advantage of teaching toddlers, as its way WAY more fun than the older kids.
-The students will respond to something that is fun and engaging, therefore the same has to be true of you.
+Without a doubt, this is a huge advantage of teaching toddlers, as it’s way WAY more fun than the older kids.
+The students will respond to something fun and engaging, therefore the same has to be true of you.
 You quickly learn the more stupid you are in front of the class, the more entertaining you are.
 This is where gestures and flamboyant use of physical movements are incredibly useful.
 Not only are they entertaining, but can also become a future reference, where all I’ll have to do as a teacher is repeat a gesture to remind students of a word.
-If you don’t entertain these kids, they simply wont listen to you.
+If you don’t entertain these kids, they simply won’t listen to you.

-The work you’re teaching is also easier to have fun.
-The majourity is based around activities which are simply games to make the work more fun.
+The work you’re teaching is also easier to have fun with.
+The majority is based around activities which are simple games to make the work more fun.

 As you’d imagine, a class full of kids can be one hell of a handful to control at the best of times.
-Sometimes your hyperactive loud demeanour becomes a double edged sword, putting the kids into a frenzy.
-You also have to remember, they’re just kids…they’re known not to listen, thats what they do best.
-As much as the Chinese Teacher (CTs) and I attempt to control them, there are just times where they get out of hand.
+Sometimes your hyperactive loud demeanour becomes a double-edged sword, putting the kids into a frenzy!
+You also have to remember they’re just kids…they’re known not to listen, that’s what they do best!

-Without a doubt this would have to be the biggest “downfall”; these kids demand such a high level of energy.
-Kids of this age learn best when an activity is engaging and fun, so standing still in front of class with a mono-tone voice aint gonna cut it.
+Without a doubt this would have to be the biggest “downfall” of teaching toddlers; these kids demand such a high level of energy.
+Kids of this age learn best when an activity is engaging and fun, so standing still in front of the class with a monotone voice ain’t gonna cut it.
 You have to be hyperactive, jump all over the classroom, mime each word with elaborate gestures.
 If you don’t keep them entertained, they’ll just drift off and all attention lost.

 This isn’t to mention in-between your classes.
-The kids will regularly get given a break where they can watch some TV (more often than not the high-pitched bastard Mickey Mouse) and have their snacks.
-However more recently my time is now spent further entertaining kids who now run up to me in groups screaming “FLY!
+The kids will regularly get given a break where they can watch some TV (more often than not the high-pitched nightmare Mickey Mouse) and have their snacks.
+However, more recently my time is now spent further entertaining kids who now run up to me in groups screaming “FLY!
 FLY!” with their arms in the air.
-I made the fatal mistake of putting one student on my shoulders and ran around the class…so of course now every single child expects a turn on the 2 meter tall giant.
+I made the fatal mistake of putting one student on my shoulders and ran around the class…so of course, now every single child expects a turn on the 2-meter tall giant.

 Ease of Teaching

-When it comes to teaching a new concept, its much easier with the older learners.
+When it comes to teaching a new concept, it’s much easier with older learners.
 They have a wider range of vocabulary and understanding, meaning it takes much less effort to explain something.
-At this level you don’t have to be as aware of the language you use.
-With toddlers, you’re walking on egg shells, using a limit number of words you know they understand to try and explain.
-Teens are able to hold a conversation, therefore easier to discuss the use of the new language.
+At this level, you don’t have to be as aware of the language you use.
+While teaching toddlers, you’re walking on eggshells, using a limited number of words you know they understand to try and explain.
+Teens can hold a conversation, therefore easier to discuss the use of the new language.